neuronsimulator/nrn/modelspec/programmatic/network/parcon.rst

         Creates the file <gid>_suffix.nrndat with all the range variable values and synapse/NetCon information associated with the gid.
-        More complete than the HOC version of prcellstate.hoc in the standard library but a more terse in regard to names of variables.
+        More complete than the HOC version of prcellstate.hoc in the standard library but more terse in regard to names of variables.
 The purpose is for diagnosing the reason why a spike raster for a simulation is not the same for different nhost or gid distribution.
 One examines the diff between corresponding files from different runs.